 The alternatives to the public bus system in Abu Dhabi might be a lot more convenient for tourists but can add up to a lot more in terms of cost if you’re staying in the city for a while.
 You could also consider:

-- The Abu Dhabi Free Shuttle; this is available if you book attraction tickets through the tourism authorities’ official website Visit Abu Dhabi
+- The Visit Abu Dhabi Free Shuttle; this is available if you book attraction tickets through the tourism authorities’ official website Visit Abu Dhabi

 - The Hop On Hop Off Tourist Bus; this is substantially more expensive than local buses, but you get free commentary, and the bus stops once an hour at the key tourist locations.
 It does work out cheaper than taking a taxi if you use it wisely.